What 15 Years of US Patent Litigation Data Reveal About the IP Market

 IP Edge and WSOU Investments have taken different approaches to litigation.
-IP Edge (historically, a file-and-settle NPE wielding patents from a broad range of sources) has filed about 550 complaints this year against roughly 500 unique defendants.
+IP Edge (historically, a file-and-settle NPE wielding patents from a broad range of sources) filed about 550 complaints in 2020 against roughly 500 unique defendants.
 On the other hand, WSOU (an NPE asserting subsets of over 4,000 patent assets received from Nokia) has targeted a much smaller group of unique defendants (15 as of December 31, 2020), but has pummeled each with a barrage of cases, most involving only a single patent.

 RPX data indicate that roughly 70% of IP Edge cases terminate within 180 days of filing, with reported settlement amounts typically an order of magnitude lower than the cost of an inter partes review (IPR) (see, e.g., here)—suggesting that the NPE has adopted a business model of seeking settlement amounts that make an IPR challenge by defendant-petitioners economically unattractive.